abonello/project_5/WORKING.md

 We want the customer to be actually logged in when they purchase something, go to the checkout to pay.
 Lots of code.

+98. Create Urls for Checkout
+Created urls and template for checkout.
+Updated base.html to load the necessary javascript files and updated the link in cart.html calling checkout url.

+99.